datos-solidarios/infant-malnutrition-calculator/README.md

 Where:
 - months: A int from 24 to 60.
 (From 2 years old until 5 years old)
 - gender: Either "M" (Male) or "F" (Female)
 - weight: The weight of the infant.
-A float variable that can take any number of decimals.
+A number variable that can take any number of decimals.
 - height: The height of th infant.
-Accepts int values as well as float in increments of 0.5 (Eg: 17 or 15.5 but not 12.3  because .3 is not accepted)
+A number variable that can take any number of decimals.

 ## Example response